tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The property `bdqffdq:usesSpecification` draws a separation between the specification of how a Test is defined and an actual concrete implementation of that Test in software.
 This separation allows for multiple implementations of the same Test, and for implementations to evolve independently of the Test specifications.

 A Test, conceptually, is a set of classes and properties that provide a formal description of what outputs a software implementation should produce for given inputs.
-The classes are a `Specification` linked through a 'Method` (`Validation Method`, `Issue Method`, `Measure Method`, and `hasAmendmentMethod`) to a `Data Quality Need` (`Validation`, `Issue`, `Measure`, or `Amendment`).
+The classes are a `Specification` linked through a `Data Quality Method` (`Validation Method`, `Issue Method`, `Measure Method`, and `Amendment Method`) to a `Data Quality Need` (`Validation`, `Issue`, `Measure`, or `Amendment`).
 The properties associated with the `Data Quality Need` provide a general description of what aspect of data quality the Test assesses (and what its inputs are), while the properties associated with the `Specification` provide the specific details of the expected behavior of the Test needed for a developer to implement the Test.
 The `bdqtest:` vocabulary provides these specific details for each Test, independent of any particular software implementation.

 On the other side of `bdqffdq:usesSpecification`, a software implementation of a Test produces `Responses`.
 These are the outputs of Test execution, and provide an assessment of the fitness of some data for some use.
-Thus The Fittness For Use Framework divides responsibilities between the specification of what is needed for data to have quality (`Use Cases` and Tests)  and the software implementations of those Tests with the actual assertions about data quality in `Responses` produced by those implementations.
+Thus The Fitness For Use Framework divides responsibilities between the specification of what is needed for data to have quality (`Use Cases` and Tests)  and the software implementations of those Tests with the actual assertions about data quality in `Responses` produced by those implementations.

 Below is a diagram of the composition of `Validation`, `Validation Method`, and `Validation Response` illustrating the `Data Quality Needs`, `Solutions`, and `Reports` layers of the Fitness For Use Framework, identifying the responsibilities of `bdqtest:` (shown with solid lines), and implementations (shown with dashed lines).